TFSA

 Give me the basics.
 What is a TFSA?

-Tax-free savings accounts (TFSAs) were introduced in 2015 to encourage individuals resident in SA to save more.
+Tax-free savings accounts (TFSAs) were introduced in 2015 to encourage South African residents to save more.
 Through a TFSA, the growth and income received on the investment is tax free, which means you are not liable for any capital gains tax or income tax on the dividends and interest received on your investment.

 How much can I invest in a TFSA?

 There are limits to how much you can contribute.
-Currently, the maximum amount you can contribute to a TFSA is R36 000 per year (or R3 000 per month via debit order) and the maximum lifetime contribution is R500 000.
+Currently, the maximum amount you can contribute to a TFSA is R46 000 per year (or R3 883.33 per month via debit order) and the maximum lifetime contribution is R500 000.
 Don’t be daunted by this amount, however.
 You can start your TFSA investment with Ninety One Investment Platform from as little as R500 a month.

 Can I withdraw from a TFSA?

-You can withdraw money from your TFSA at any time without penalties, but once you’ve reached your lifetime maximum allowance, you can’t top up again after a withdrawal.
-By dipping into your TFSA over the short term, you are not only not getting the tax benefit that accumulates with time, but you’re also losing out on the potential long-term returns.
+You can withdraw money from your TFSA at any time without penalties.
+However, withdrawals do not create additional contribution room.
+This means that if you’ve already used your full annual contribution limit for the tax year, you won’t be able to top up again until the next tax year – even if you haven’t reached your lifetime contribution limit.
+Once you’ve reached this lifetime limit, you won’t be able to make any more contributions.
+By dipping into your TFSA over the short term, you are not only missing out on the tax benefit that accumulates over time, but you’re also losing out on the potential long-term returns.

 What investment horizon should I have for my TFSA?
 Can I use it as a short-term emergency cash pool?

 Keep it simple.
-There are a multitude of service providers and options to choose from, which may be confusing.
-There are several benefits to picking an investment platform.
+There are a multitude of service providers and options to choose from, which can feel overwhelming.
+There are several benefits to using an investment platform.
 In addition to the fact that investment platforms offer an extensive choice of local and international funds covering all risk profiles, asset classes and sectors, investors also have the flexibility to switch between them.
 Furthermore, investors can easily see a consolidated view of their entire portfolio, which might include a retirement annuity and discretionary investments in addition to a TFSA.

 How do I decide between the multitude of underlying funds offered by a platform?

-Given our view that investors should invest in a TFSA for at least ten years to realise the tax benefit, we believe the portfolio's asset allocation should reflect a long-term view and have a higher allocation to growth assets (like equities both locally and offshore) rather than a large allocation to cash, which provides a much lower return over the long term.
+Given our view that TFSAs are best suited to long-term investing, we believe the portfolio’s asset allocation should reflect a long-term view and have a higher allocation to growth assets (such as equities, both locally and offshore), rather than a large allocation to cash, which typically delivers much lower returns over time.

-It’s simpler to illustrate with an example: If you’re diligent, and set up a TFSA once your child is born, you’d be able to contribute R3 000 per month for just short of 14 years before you reach the current maximum allowed contribution.
-If you invest in a growth portfolio that generates investment returns 10% per year after all costs, the value of your investment at the end of that 16 years would be just over R1.2 million.
-Taking inflation into account, the equivalent value in today’s money terms would be around R500 000.
+It’s simpler to illustrate with an example: If you’re diligent, and set up a TFSA once your child is born, you’d be able to contribute R3 833 per month for just short of 11 years before you reach the current maximum allowed contribution.
+If you invest in a growth portfolio that generates investment returns of 10% per year after all costs, the value of your investment at the end of that 11 years would be just over R887 000.
+Taking inflation into account, the equivalent value in today’s money terms would be around R467 654.

-If you had instead invested these TFSA assets in a money market fund (or cash deposit), the portfolio would likely be worth only R330 000 or less in today’s money terms.
+If you had instead invested these TFSA assets in a money market fund (or cash deposit), the portfolio would likely be worth only R370 000 or less in today’s money terms.

 It seems that a good starting point for most TFSA investors is to have a look at South African unit trust funds from the “ASISA Domestic Multi-Asset: High Equity” or similar category.
 These funds have historically produced very attractive long-term risk-return trade-offs, and work even better when tax does not affect the structure of the investment decision.

 One can comfortably move even higher up the risk curve, especially for longer investment horizons.
-The most commonly selected investment option on our investment platform has been the Global Franchise Feeder Fund.
+The most commonly selected investment option on our investment platform has been the Ninety One Global Franchise Feeder Fund.

 Are TFSAs the only tax-efficient savings vehicles?